KnodesCommunity/typedoc-plugins/packages/plugin-pages/pages/readme-extras.md

 ## Example configuration

-Here is a samble of this monorepo configuration:
+Here is a sample of this monorepo configuration:

 {@codeblock ../../../typedoc.js#pagesConfig-*}